MUNTE Pendant · Palazuelos Variscite media thumbnails

 Piece Type Unique piece — hand-cut and assembled

-Variscite in Lapidary Tradition
+Variscite in lapidary tradition

-Variscite was confused with turquoise for centuries in European deposits before modern mineralogy described it as a distinct species in 1837, in the German region of Variscia — hence the name.
-On the Iberian Peninsula, the ornamental use of variscite has been documented since the Neolithic: in Can Tintorer (Gavà, Barcelona), one of Europe's largest prehistoric mining complexes has been excavated, with variscite beads and pendants that traveled throughout the western Mediterranean more than 6,000 years ago.
-This makes Iberian variscite one of the first gemological materials systematically worked in Europe.
+Variscite was confused with turquoise for centuries before modern mineralogy described it as a distinct species in 1837.
+In the Iberian Peninsula, ornamental use has been documented since the Neolithic: at Can Tintorer (Gavà), one of the largest prehistoric mining complexes in Europe has been excavated, with variscite beads that traveled throughout the western Mediterranean more than 6,000 years ago.
+In contemporary lapidary tradition, it is associated with rootedness and connection to the land.
+Symbolic properties are part of a cultural tradition.
+They do not constitute medical advice.

 Frequently Asked Questions